mz4/Crumbs/docs/frontend.md

 <h4>Promise</h4>
 Promises are one way to deal with asynchronous code.
 A Promise is in one of these states:
-- Pending: initial state, neither fulfilled nor rejected.
+Pending: initial state, neither fulfilled nor rejected.
-- Fulfilled: meaning that the operation completed successfully.
+Fulfilled: meaning that the operation completed successfully.
-- Rejected: meaning that the operation failed.
+Rejected: meaning that the operation failed.

 A Promise object is created using the new keyword and its constructor.
-This constructor takes as its argument a function, called the "executor function".
+This constructor takes as its argument a function, called the executor function.
 This function should take two functions as parameters.
 The first (resolve) is called when the asynchronous task completes successfully and returns the results of the task as a value.
 The second (reject) is called when the task fails, and returns the reason for failure, which is typically an error object.

 <h4>Promise example 1</h4>

 ```javascript
 get('supplyData.json').then(function(response) {
   console.log("Success!", response);